aaronscode/mipsCalc/README.md

 echo "alias mars='java -jar ~/.bin/mars.jar'" >> ~/.bashrc
 source ~/.bashrc
 ```
-Then, after cloning the repo you can run the interpreter like"
+Then, after cloning the repo you can run the interpreter like

 ```bash
 mars main.asm